BalazsBanfi/FEM-05-NFT-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.kevinpowell.co/) - Kevin Powell helped me in responsive techniques.
+- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin Powell helped me in responsive techniques.
 I really liked his teaching methods and will use it going forward.

 ## Author